This was an interesting experiment . . . a 15 foot diameter round tarp makes a 9 foot diameter tipi with 6 stakes and a 6 foot hiking staff.

 The Indian Tipi by Reginald and Gladys Laubin

 First published in 1957, The Indian Tipi is a one of a kind endeavor.
 The authors Reginald and Gladys Laubin have captured a photograph in time.
-Partly through interest, partly through respect and partly through insight, they entered into the world of the Indigenous Peoples of North America.
-They had the perception and recognition to interview the last people to have ever really lived in the traditional ways and preserved it in writing.
+Dedicated to preserving the Native North American culture, they had the perception and recognition to interview the last people to have ever really lived in the traditional ways and recording it in this book.
 This could not be duplicated today.

-What is captivating is the ease of presentation by the authors and the transfer of knowledge, philosophy and ideas from the tribes contributing to this effort.
+What is captivating is the ease of presentation by the authors and the transfer of knowledge and ideas from the tribes contributing to this effort.
 There is more discussed in here than the tipi, it’s history, construction and use.